AylinAkkus/IDE-grounding-kit/README.md

 # IDE Grounding Kit

 **IDE Grounding Kit** is a modular pipeline for generating grounded UI datasets from IDEs like **Cursor** or **VS Code**, using CDP calls to Electron Browser with Browser Use Extraction layer.
 It extracts icon elements from the DOM, annotates their functions using an LLM, and formats the output into datasets suitable for training with share-gpt format.
+It can very easily be expanded to extract other custom elements from the GUI (for example function calls from the editor panel) by writing a simple filter function.

 ## Run Cursor or VS Code with Remote Debugging

 ```cmd